nasa/fprime/docs/UsersGuide/dev/baremetal-multicore.md

 }
 ```
 Here, as seen above, `run_once` does not block and so each component gets a slice of execution time before yielding to
 the next.
-Parallelism has been virtualized and the processor is sharable without writing a full-blown thread scheduler
+Parallelism has been virtualized and the processor is shareable without writing a full-blown thread scheduler
 nor requiring processor instruction set support to switch threading contexts.

 Inside F´ a parallel implementation of the active component task was implemented such that it returns rather than blocks